Community-Cleanup/Co-Cleanup-Docs/README.md

 1. The client app sends a GET request of an object including the URL of the Maps API endpoint, and the query string/params of the access token for the API.
 2. The client app may respond with one of the following two errors: "Connection Refused", or an invalid access key/token error, as an object to the client API app.
-3. If successful, the cleint API app will receive a resolved promise that the Maps API will respond with the object with the maps details that the pre-installed client-side SDK of the maps service can utilise to render the map graphics on the client app display.
+3. If successful, the client API app will receive a resolved promise that the Maps API will respond with the object with the map's details that the pre-installed client-side SDK of the maps service can utilise to render the map graphics on the client app display.

 ## Application Architecture Diagram